 Ward3Vision Steering Committee Chair Tom Hier delivered our testimony at the Zoning Committee hearing on November 1, 2012.
 As a party in support, Ward3Vision testified that the no-parking building makes sense one block from a metro station and near shopping.
-Ward3Vision Steering Committee member Ellen McCarthy testified as an expert witness on zoning that the proposal is consistent with the Comprehensive Plan.
+Steering Committee member Ellen McCarthy testified as an expert witness on zoning that the proposal was consistent with the Comprehensive Plan.

 Other Ward3Vision Steering Committee members and supporters also testified as individuals at the hearing and/or wrote letters in support of the development.

 To learn more about the development and view more graphics visit http://www.tenleyview.com